kasuryan/Myrepo/README.md

 Myscripts
 =========

+This effort is build a repository of my scripts for future reference.
-Scripts to automate things in a distributed evironment and to improve efficiency.
+Scripts i wrote to automate things in a distributed evironment and to improve efficiency.